 When New York construction workers report for work, they know they will be facing a myriad of risks and threats to their personal safety.
 Construction work is fraught with risks and dangers, yet that does not mean that these men and women must needlessly expose themselves to unnecessary ones.
-With planning, enforcement of safety training and other measures, employers can ensure that workers are as safe as possible on construction sites.
+With planning, enforcement of safety training, and other measures, employers can ensure that workers are as safe as possible on construction sites.

-If you suffered an injury on a construction site, you may think that your pain and suffering is your own fault.
+If you suffered an injury on a construction site, you may think that your pain and suffering are your own fault.
 In reality, many accidents on construction sites are the result of specific hazards that are largely preventable.
 After a construction site accident, you would be wise to take quick action to seek an evaluation of your case and determine if you have grounds for a workers’ compensation claim.

 Common reasons for construction site accidents